List of National Hockey League retired numbers: Honoured numbers

 Unlike retired numbers, these honoured numbers were not necessarily withdrawn from circulation.
 Some of the numbers honoured remain in circulation, while others have been removed from circulation without being officially retired.

 A few uniform numbers of the original Winnipeg Jets were honoured by both the current Jets (originally the Atlanta Thrashers) and the Arizona Coyotes, the relocated incarnation of the original Jets.
-These numbers remain in circulation by both teams.
-As of April 2024, the Coyotes have been deactivated by the NHL.
+In April 2024, the Coyotes were deactivated by the NHL, while the franchise records of the original Jets were transferred to the current Jets franchise in September 2026.